Mary Europe: Formative years

-Meanwhile, Mary Europe and her siblings were continuing to pursue their own studies through piano lessons from their mother and via the city's public schools.
+Meanwhile, Mary Europe and her siblings continued to pursue their studies through piano lessons from their mother and via the city's public schools.
 Older brothers, John (aged 15) and James (aged 9), respectively attended Washington’s Preparatory High School (later known as “M Street High”) and Lincoln Grammar School.
 Jim was also studying violin at this time with Joseph Douglass, the grandson of Civil War abolitionist Frederick Douglass.

 After their father resigned his position with the U.S. Postal Service in 1894 in order to pursue a career as a realtor, Mary Europe relocated with her parents and siblings to 1705 8th Street, NW in Washington, D.C., where they remained until 1898.
-Still living at home were her older siblings, Ida, a 24-year-old secretary with the U.S. Government Printing Office, and John, a 19-year-old music teacher, as was older brother, Jim, an M Street High School student.
+Still living at home were her older siblings, Ida, a 24-year-old secretary with the U.S. Government Printing Office, and John, a 19-year-old music teacher, as was her older brother, Jim, an M Street High School student.
 Religiously, she and her family were members of the Lincoln Memorial Congregational Church.

 It was during this time that her parents reportedly paid for music theory lessons for Mary with the Leipzig Conservatory-trained Hans Hanke.
 In addition, after performing a duet with her brother, Jim, at the Vermont Avenue Baptist Church in July 1894, she subsequently beat out her brother for first prize in a community competition for musical composers that same year.